-It was driven to Bristol museum on it’s last journey on 19th May 1947 where it was to be exhibited.
-The car was by then fifty years old and struggled to get up hills on the A38.
+The vehicle was driven to Bristol museum on its last journey on 19th May 1947 where it was to be exhibited.
+It was by then fifty years old and struggled to get up hills on the A38.
 Maximum speed was about 12 mph and at some point the driver had to get out and push!

 Fiery Liz is now proudly displayed at The Haynes Motor Museum in Sparkford, near Yeovil where it is amongst the earliest motorised vehicles and has it’s own display area near to the entrance.